spotfiresoftware/tibco-streaming-samples/web/openapi-client/README.md

-# Web: web client generation with OpenAPI Code Generation tool
+# Web: OpenAPI client

 How to generate a web client for Health check web service with OpenAPI Code Generation tool

 * [openapi-client](src/site/markdown/index.md)

+_This is a TIBCO approved sample._

 ---
-Copyright (c) 2018-2020, TIBCO Software Inc.
+Copyright (c) 2018-2022, TIBCO Software Inc.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: